As world looks to Ukraine, did Russia just take Belarus?

 And the military exercise could be a "disguise" for something else, he added.

-But if the MEPs feared the Russian troops might never leave Ukraine, creating a new security risk for its EU neighbours, some in the US and Ukraine feared the Russian forces could be used to strike Kyiv, which is just 140km from the Belarusian border.
+But if the MEPs feared the Russian troops might never leave Ukraine, some in the US and Ukraine feared the Russian forces could be used to strike Kyiv, which is just 140km from the Belarusian border.

 The US State Department, on Monday, urged Americans not to travel to Belarus for fear it might get dragged into a war due to Russia's deployments there.

 "As a result of Russia taking control over Belarus, 1,070 km of our border with Belarus became a threat.
-This is not a threat from Belarus — Ukraine has a very warm attitude toward the Belarusian people — but a threat from Russia moving through Belarus," Ukrainian defence minister Oleksii Reznikov told Reuters on Tuesday.
+This is not a threat from Belarus - Ukraine has a very warm attitude toward the Belarusian people - but a threat from Russia moving through Belarus," Ukrainian defence minister Oleksii Reznikov recently told The New York Times.

-"The biggest danger is that Ukrainian forces are mainly concentrated in the east of Ukraine, but the closest route to Kyiv is from Belarus," Arseniy Yatsenyuk, a former Ukrainian prime minister added.
+"The biggest danger is that Ukrainian forces are mainly concentrated in the east of Ukraine, but the closest route to Kyiv is from Belarus," Arseniy Yatsenyuk, a former Ukrainian prime minister, also said.

-Belarus is already under severe EU sanctions over Lukashenko's crackdown on pro-democracy protesters.
+Meanwhile, Belarus is already under severe EU sanctions over Lukashenko's crackdown on pro-democracy protesters and his abuse of migrants to attack EU borders.

 Lithuanian state railways, on Monday, said they would no longer transport Belarusian potash, its main export, to the port of Klaipeda in Lithuania in line with the EU measures.